-The TLV320DAC3100 device has an integrated class-D mono speaker driver (SPKP/SPKM) capable of driving a $4-\Omega$ or an $8-\Omega$ differential load.
-The speaker driver can be powered directly from the battery supply (2.7 V to 5.5 V) on the SPKVDD pins; however, the voltage (including spike voltage) must be limited below the absolute-maximum voltage of 6 V.
+The device has an integrated class-D stereo speaker driver (SPLP/SPLM and SPRP/SPRM) capable of driving an $8-\Omega$ differential load.
+The speaker driver can be powered directly from the battery supply (2.7 V to 5.5 V) on the SPLVDD and SPRVDD pins; however, the voltage (including spike voltage) must be limited below the absolute-maximum voltage of 6 V.

-The speaker driver is capable of supplying 2.5 W with a 5.5-V power supply (4- Ω load).
-Through the use of digital mixing, the device can connect one or both digital audio playback data channels to the speaker driver.
+The speaker driver is capable of supplying 400 mW per channel with a 3.6-V power supply.
+Through the use of digital mixing, the device can connect one or both digital audio playback data channels to either speaker driver; this also allows digital channel swapping if needed.